Yu Yuan Old Street

 Nanjing East Road

-- Nanjing East Road, one of the busiest shopping streets in the world, is over 3 miles long and home to the 8 floor Number One Department Store.
+- Nanjing East Road, one of the busiest shopping streets in the world, is over 3 miles long and home to the 8 story Number One Department Store.
 An estimated 1,00,700 shoppers visit the area each day.
 The colorful Dangdang sightseeing train transports customers between more than 600 businesses selling jade, silk, name brand clothing, bread, pastries, cakes, candy, and meat.

 - Knock off or counterfeit brands, commonly found in touristy areas in China, are rated on a scale from A to D according to how similar the product is to the original.
 A, the most expensive, at times can even fool the manufacturers.
 Chinese purchase almost half of the world’s luxury goods.

 The Bund at Night